Goin-Soares leads for Los Banos school board seat after preliminary election results

 That race was also marked by controversy after Munoz’s 28-year-old son, Will Diaz, confessed to vandalizing 13 of Falasco’s election signs.

-Both Jones’ corruption charges and Falasco’s drug charges have disillusioned some voters in Los Banos, such as Melissa Uribe, who voted Tuesday at the Los Banos Community Center.
+Both Jones’ corruption charges and Falasco’s drug charges have disillusioned other voters in Los Banos, such as Melissa Uribe, who voted Tuesday at the Los Banos Community Center.

 “I’ve been following the news, and it’s such a mess,” Uribe said.
 “It’s almost like what planet are we on?
 And how is this going to impact our children?”